xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   end for

-  show the user the elements that will be downgraded if (user DOES NOT want to continue)
+  show the user the elements that will be downgraded if (user DOES want to continue)
+    End Move Transaction
+  else
     Abort Move transaction
   end if

-  End Move Transaction

   if (move occured)
     Parse all